-- The hard part of secret-key cryptography is:

 - How do Alice and Bob share the secret key?

 - Meet in person; diplomatic courier

 - In general this is very hard

 - Or, we invent new technology...

 - Basics of cryptography

 - 2 Secret-key encryption

 - 3 Public-key encryption

 - 4 Integrity

 - 6 Authentication